 - Older adults who need to drive, operate machinery, or participate in any activities requiring good coordination and alertness

-The easiest way to lower cholesterol when you’re told you have high levels of it is through your diet.
+The easiest way to lower risks of high cholesterol when you’re told you have high levels of it is through your diet.
 We’ve already talked about the foods to avoid.

-The following are foods listed by Harvard University as the best ones to help you maintain a healthier and lower level of cholesterol.
+Harvard University lists the following foods as the best to help you maintain a healthier and lower cholesterol level.

 - Oats (e.g., oatmeal, Cheerios)